 Hunger levels are determined by a multitude of variables including the action of hunger and satiety hormones.
 Specific nutrients and food components can influence the secretion of these hormones and therefore the composition of our diet is likely to have a significant bearing on hunger levels, energy intake and weight control.

-Numerous claims have been made regarding the hunger-reducing properties of particular foods or types of food, but evidence to back up these assertions is often lacking.
-There is, however, relatively compelling evidence that foods high in protein, high in fibre and low in energy density (that's the number of calories in a gram of food) are most effective at positively influence satiety and may help lower energy intake.
+There is relatively compelling evidence that foods high in protein, high in fibre and low in energy density (that’s the number of calories in a gram of food) are most effective at positively influence satiety and may help lower energy intake.

 What is Satiety?